 The Jemaa El Fna square in Marrakesh, Morocco, is a world-famous market selling local produce and crafts.
 But it is also a site of animal exploitation and cruelty.
-Having received so many reports from visitors about the animal suffering in the square, earlier this year Born Free visited Marrakesh to investigate – and what we uncovered was truly shocking.
+Having received so many reports from visitors about the animal suffering in the square, in 2019 Born Free visited Marrakesh to investigate – and what we uncovered was truly shocking.

 Many Barbary macaque monkeys are being exploited for money as props for tourist photographs.
 These animals have chains around their necks and are dragged from visitor to visitor.
 Many were dressed in clothes or nappies, and all were exposed to crowds of people and loud noises with nowhere to hide.
 They are manhandled, sometimes hit, and crammed into dark travelling crates.